 Use Silly Putty

 Yes, you read this right, Silly Putty.
+My favorite quick fix for stuff at the bottom of your tub!
 This kids’ toy can be quite handy to clean your tub.
-Just press the Silly Putty onto the sediment or dirt you want to pick up from the surface of the tub, lift it off, and voila!
+Just press the Silly Putty onto the sand, sediment, or dirt you want to pick up from the surface of the tub, lift it off, and voila!

 The dirt is now stuck onto the putty!
 You can just peel the dirt off the putty and reuse it immediately.